KhegaiVladimir/Golden-Scout_Hacklytics_2026/README.md

 > **Should you sign this player?** Golden Scout runs the numbers and tells you: **SIGN**, **NEGOTIATE**, or **AVOID** — with every figure explained.

-Built in 24 hours at Hacklytics 2026 (Georgia Tech) by Aditya Chauhan & Vladimir Khegai.
+Built in 36 hours at Hacklytics 2026 (Georgia Tech).

 ---